East Kilbride YM F.C.: Greater Glasgow Team

 The Greater Glasgow PL side was created for the 2012–13 season, reflecting the growing popularity and interest in the YM.
 Marshalled by Colin Dailly in its inaugural season, it was a difficult season with a poor showing in the league.

 With the first wave of under-19's moving to the adult side since the inception of the EKYMC Community Club, Gordon McCulloch followed his players into the management position.

 The team got off to a flying start in the league and began to show themselves as real contenders for the league title despite their youth.
 The squad looked unstoppable in the Greater Glasgow Premier League Cup as they saw off tough opposition on their way to the final where they met Broomhouse.
 In the final, the YM lost 4–3 against a very good Broomhouse side who had dominated their league in the 2013–14 season.
 In season 2016-17 Graeme Ronbertson JNR (former league and cup winner with the SAFL team) took charge from Gordon McCulloch.
-An 8th place finish in Division 2 secured their position in the league for the following season.
-In his second season as manager he took the team to the League Cup Final against Cambria in which two late goals saw them lose 3-2 on the night.
-A strong third place finish was to follow in the league, gaining promotion to the top Division for the first time in the club's history.
+An 8th-place finish in Division 2 secured their position in the league for the following season.
+In his second season as manager he took the team to the League Cup Final against Cambria in which two late goals saw them lose 3–2 on the night.
+A strong third-place finish was to follow in the league, gaining promotion to the top Division for the first time in the club's history.
 Season 2018/19 brought a tough challenge in the top division in which they finished a respectable sixth in the table.
-Robertson took his team to the semi final of all three cup competitions narrowly missing out on each occasion.
+Robertson took his team to the semi-final of all three cup competitions narrowly missing out on each occasion.

+The GGPL side enjoyed their most successful year during the 2021/22 season when Graeme JNR lead his side to a historic treble win.
+Winning the Greater Glasgow Premier division title along with 2 League cups.

+Saturday Morning Team

+The Saturday Morning side was created for the 2022–23 season, reflecting a growing interest in morning football within the town.
+The squad is managed by Chris McColl (previously of E.K Thistle) and assisted by Gordon Wilson and Daniel Drennan.
+The team is captained by Calum Campbell and currently play in Division 1B in the Saturday Morning Amateur Football Association.

+2023/24 resulted in the team gaining promotion to the Championship League.

+2024/25 the side won the Saturday Morning Lanarkshire Cup, beating Cambusnethen Talbot 3-2 in the final, with goals coming from Michael Carroll and Peter Carr x2.